briandoconnor/synapse-tutorial-2023/tutorial-1.md

 | Content Cell  | Content Cell  |
 | Content Cell  | Content Cell  |

-Finally, you can make links, for example, here's more information on the [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) language.
+Finally, you can make links, for example, here's more information on the [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) language that you can use in Synapse wiki pages.

 ```